North of Boston arts and entertainment roundup

 Artists open studios for mini tours

-The Cape Ann Artisans are hosting Summer Mini-Tours on Saturdays, July 18 and Aug.
+The Cape Ann Artisans are hosting a Summer Mini-Tour on Saturday, Aug.
 15, from 10 a.m. to 5 p.m.

 Seven artists will open their studios in Gloucester and Rockport following COVID-19 best practices, using outdoor spaces to safely welcome visitors.
 Participants include ceramic artists David Archibald, Cynthia Curtis, and Erin O’Sullivan and Scott Place of Twin Lights Studios, along with painter Jillian Demeri, sea glass jeweler Jacqueline Ganim-DeFalco, glass artist Beth Williams and Pam Stratton Mosaics.